gitmyles/Resume/README.md

 ## Relevant Experience
-### RTX Corporation / Raytheon Technologies - Software Engineer II
+### RTX Corporation - Software Engineer II
 #### Tewksbury, Massachusetts, USA
 * <font color="red">Secret Clearance from U.S. Department of Defense</font>
-* <font color="red">Six Sigma certification</font>
+* <font color="red">Six Sigma - Green Belt certification</font>

 #### Patriot Tools Team (Dec 2020 - Present)
-* Developed VBA scripts, processes, and documentation for maintaining company financial data using Office365, Microsoft SharePoint, and Power Automate.
+* Developing VBA scripts, processes, and documentation for maintaining company financial data using Office365, Microsoft SharePoint, and Power Automate.
-* Produced in-house scripting and frontend tools (Python, .NET, PHP, Perl, VBScripts) to improve development and testing efficiency of engineering teams.
+* Producing in-house scripting and front-end tools (Python, .NET, PHP, Perl, VBScripts) to improve development and testing efficiency of engineering teams.
 * Responsible for introducing DevSecOps and agile tools (JIRA, Jenkins, Collaborator, GitHub) and concepts to outdated engineering product groups.
-* Maintained and developed enhancements for a classic ASP.NET scheduler tool to support classified lab testing functions.
+* Maintaining and developing enhancements for a classic ASP.NET scheduler tool to support classified lab testing functions.
+* I think you should have something in there that covers your interactions with end users in developing requirements, receiving feedback, addressing bugs, etc (edited) can probably mention Agile in there as well - when you do mention Agile, title-case it

 #### Patriot Maintenance & Diag Team (May 2018 - Dec 2020)
-* Developed and facilitated the delivery of regression/integration testing on maintenance software (Ada/C++) for Patriot Missle System.
+* Developed and facilitated the delivery of regression/integration testing on maintenance software (Ada/C++) for Patriot System.
-* Developed, revised, and ran test plans for Patriot Missle System maintenance procedures in classified lab environments.
+* Developed, revised, and ran test plans for Patriot System maintenance procedures in classified lab environments.
 * Developed automated GUI and unit testing of maintenance software using Froglogic Squish (Python) to lessen the need for manual regression tests.